electricimp/impTest/README.md

 ### Asynchronous Testing

-Every test method (as well as `setUp()` and `tearDown()`) can either be synchronous or asynchronous.
+Every test method (as well as `setUp()` and `tearDown()`) can be either synchronous (by default) or asynchronous.

-Method should return the instance of [**Promise**](https://github.com/electricimp/Promise) to notify that it needs to do some work asynchronously.
+Method should return an instance of [**Promise**](https://github.com/electricimp/Promise) to notify that it needs to do some work asynchronously.

-The resolution means test all test were successful, rejection denotes a failure.
+The Promise resolution means all test have been passed successfully.
+The Promise rejection denotes a failure.

 Example: